swindonmakers/AccessSystem/README.md

 router.
 The API verifies that the IP of an incoming request matches the expected IP for the claimed thing controller id.

-### Personal logins (under development)
+### Personal logins

-Cookies for personal logins will be hashed to guard against content guessing (entire cookie stealing is not prevented).
+Cookies for personal logins are hashed to guard against content guessing (entire cookie stealing is not prevented).
 Members will have access only to their own data, and some shared items such as the door codes.